Skip to main content

 Fire Safety Information and Education

 The University offers a variety of opportunities and resources for students to learn about the various aspects of fire prevention.
 Students are encouraged to educate themselves about their personal fire safety needs.
-In addition to the information contained in this Handbook, additional information can be found online.
+In addition to the information contained in this Handbook, additional information can be found online and in the Student Handbook.

-Fire safety discussions will be a part of meetings conducted by Residence Life and Housing staff.
-Residence Life and Housing staff can also be considered as resources for such information.
-Any fire concerns should immediately be brought to their attention so proper preventative action can be taken.
+Fire safety discussions are a part of meetings conducted by Residence Life and Housing staff.
+Residence Life and Housing staff can also be considered as resources for such information and any fire concerns should immediately be brought to their attention so proper preventative action can be taken.

 In Case of Fire